-While each program enjoys some latitude in the specific seminars that are offered, the following are often included.
+While each program enjoys some latitude in the specific seminars that are offered, the following are often included:

 Clinical Case Review

-The Clinical Case study is the principal learning tool in CPE and each trainee is required to present a case study of an actual pastoral encounter.
+The Clinical Case study is the principle learning tool in CPE and each trainee is required to present a case study of an actual pastoral encounter.
 Each member of the peer group will provide feedback on the particular case presented.
-The goal of the case study is to promote peer consultation and foster pastoral competence.
+The goal of the case study is to promote peer consultation and to foster pastoral competence.

 Group Relations or Interpersonal Relationship Group